mateo19182/Sibilance_Shredder/README.md

 # Sibilance_Shredder

 Simple Chrome extension for reducing sibilance in speech.
+To use load it as an unpacked extension.

 Works by intercepting audio from \<audio\> and \<video\> elements on web pages and applies a dynamic peaking filter based on the volume of the target frequency.